 - Preheat oven to 350º F (180º C).
 Line two baking sheets with parchment paper.

-- Drop by spoonful onto prepared baking sheets, repeat until you have used up all the cookie mixture.
-Use a 1-inch ice cream scooper to make consistently round cookies.
+- Drop by spoonfuls onto prepared baking sheets, and repeat until you have used up all the cookie mixture.
+Use a 1-inch ice cream scoop to make consistently round cookies.
 Be sure to give the dropped dough plenty of space, so the cookies won’t bump into each other as they spread.

 My cookies crumbled to bits.
 But they taste great.
 I’m sure I did something wrong.
 My butter was too soft and I used curd instead of sour cream.
 Can you help with which of these could have been and issue?